 Kiddo Feedo Freezer Tray

 Best Freezer Tray for Baby Food

 Silicone is the king of the freezer!
-Foods won’t get stuck in silicone molds and will pop out easily without banging anything on a counter.
-Silicone is washable, stain resistant, and won’t scratch or scuff over time.
+Foods won’t get stuck in silicone molds and will pop out easily.
+Silicone is washable, stain-resistant, and won’t scratch or scuff over time.

-Each tray comes with 9 food pods that can hold up to 2.5 ounces of food, while each pod has individual measurement markings and a unique clip-on lid that prevents spills, protects against freezer burn, and makes stacking easy.
+Each tray comes with nine food pods that can hold up to 2.5 ounces of food.
+Each pod has individual measurement markings and a unique clip-on lid that prevents spills, protects against freezer burn, and makes stacking easy.

-Our favorite thing about this freezer tray is the 47-page eCookbook and instruction guide that comes free to download with your purchase.
-If you are nervous about storing baby food in the freezer, the included cookbook can give you some ideas on the best recipes to use.
+Our favorite thing about this freezer tray is the downloadable 47-page e-cookbook and instruction guide that comes with your purchase.
+If you are nervous about storing baby food in the freezer, the cookbook can give you some ideas on the best recipes to use.

 - Silicone is durable.

 Plastic containers have a lot of positives.
 They are generally less expensive than glass containers, easier to purchase in a wide variety of sizes, and fairly indestructible if your child gets a hold of them.